jeffnm/dotfiles/dot_config/zellij/README.md

   - Features a prominent Git Shell pane (60% width) with instructions and Git alias reference
   - Includes Status, Diff, Log, and Branch information panes arranged vertically

+- **zellij-monitoring-tab.tmpl**: A shared template for the Monitoring tab that provides system monitoring tools
+  - Includes Process Monitor (htop), Disk Usage, and Network monitoring panes
+  - Can be added to any layout to provide consistent monitoring capabilities

 To modify layouts:

 1. Edit the `.kdl.tmpl` files in the chezmoi source directory